Donate

 From 1950 until the time of her death, Sister Leonard served as a prayer minister at the Marian Convent.

-Archival Reflection:
+Archival Remembrance:

 For sixty-four years, Sister Leonard Connell served our community as an exemplary and devoted religious.
 One of her sisters, Sister M. Pierre, followed her to our Congregation and died in the seventeenth year of her profession.
 Another sister, Sister M. Amandus, entered the Sisters, Servants of the Immaculate Heart of Mary in West Chester, PA, and served that community long and well.